The Negro Speaks of Rivers: Reception and analysis

 "The Negro Speaks of Rivers" is one of Hughes's earliest poems and is considered to mark the beginning of his career as a poet.
-Sandra Merriweather in the Encyclopedia of American Poetry considered the poem to be one of Hughes's best works, and it has been described as his "signature" poem.
-However, it has also been described as one of his "most uncharacteristic poems".
-The work is one of his most famous poems.
-The professor Ira Dworkin described the poem as "an iconic representative of Hughes and the Harlem Renaissance."
-Upon publication, it "delighted black traditionalists", who appreciated the poem's message.
-Hughes's poems "The Negro Speaks of Rivers", "Mother to Son", and "Harlem" were described in the Encyclopedia of African-American Writing as "anthems of black America".
+In the Encyclopedia of American Poetry, Sandra Merriweather calls the poem one of Hughes's best, and it has been called his "signature" poem.
+Harold Bloom called it of Hughes's "most uncharacteristic" poems.
+The professor Ira Dworkin called the poem "an iconic representative of Hughes and the Harlem Renaissance."
+Upon publication, it "delighted black traditionalists", who appreciated its message.
+In the Encyclopedia of African-American Writing, it and Hughes's poems "Mother to Son" and "Harlem" are described as "anthems of black America".

-The poem utilizes a river as a metaphor for Hughes's life and the broader African-American experience.
-It does not rhyme and uses lines, particularly repetition of "My soul has grown deep like the rivers” to say that, according to the professor Christopher C. De Santis, "experience and history, though often oppressive, have not extinguished but rather emboldened the development of a soul, the birth of an immortal self, the proud 'I' that now speaks to all who will listen."
+The poem uses rivers as a metaphor for Hughes's life and broader African-American history.
+It does not rhyme and uses lines, particularly "My soul has grown deep like the rivers", to say that, according to the professor Christopher C. De Santis, "experience and history, though often oppressive, have not extinguished but rather emboldened the development of a soul, the birth of an immortal self, the proud 'I' that now speaks to all who will listen."
 That line also alludes to W. E. B. Du Bois, who wrote The Souls of Black Folk in 1903.
-Hughes dedicated the whole poem to Du Bois when he republished it in The Weary Blues.
-The dedication came at the urging of Fauset and was not included in subsequent reprintings.
+Hughes dedicated the poem to Du Bois when he republished it in The Weary Blues.
+The dedication came at Fauset's urging and was not included in subsequent printings.

-Hughes wrote the poem while the Great Migration, a movement of African Americans out of the Southern United States and into Northern cities like Chicago, was ongoing.
-William Hogan, a scholar, places Hughes's poem in the context of this vast uprooting of population, noting that it "recognizes the need for a new kind of rootedness, one that embraced a history of migration and resettlement.
-Hogan argues that by connecting "communities of color across both space and time", Hughes is developing "a theory of racial community" which draws strength from migration and change.
+Hughes wrote the poem while the Great Migration, a movement of African Americans from the Southern United States to Northern cities like Chicago, was ongoing.
+The scholar William Hogan places the poem in this context, noting that it "recognizes the need for a new kind of rootedness, one that embraced a history of migration and resettlement.
+Hogan argues that by connecting "communities of color across both space and time", Hughes is developing "a theory of racial community" that draws strength from migration and change.
 The "many 'routes' historically taken by black culture only strengthen the 'roots' of the community".